jwelsch/TextTabulator/README.md

 ## How to use

-There is one public method and a few configuration options.
+There is one public method, `Tabulator.Tabulate`, and a few configuration options.
 The simplest way to use `TextTabulator` is to call the `Tabulator.Tabulate` method with the default options.

 ```
 using TextTabulator;